LEGISLATIVE DISTRICT COMMITTEES

 SECTION 5.04 – MEETING

-All Legislative District Committees shall also meet at the call of the District Chair or at the call of twenty-five (25) percent of the members of the committee.
-Notice of such meeting shall be in writing stating the time and place of the meeting, the name or names of the calling authority, and shall be addressed to each member with the postage prepaid and deposited in the United States mail at least seven (7) days prior to at least two-thirds (2/3) of the members of the district committee; provided, however, that all members were notified in some manner of the meeting prior to thereto.
+- All Legislative District Committees shall also meet at the call of the Chair or at the call of twenty-five (25) percent of the members of the committee.
+Notice of such meeting shall be in writing stating the time and place of the meeting, the name or names of the calling authority, and shall be addressed to each member by email or regular mail with the postage prepaid and deposited in the United States mail at least seven (7) days prior to at least two-thirds (2/3) of the members of the Legislative District Committee; provided, however, that all members were notified in some manner of the meeting prior to thereto.

-At the required organizational meeting, the legislative district committee, except in the case of legislative districts coextensive with a county, whose officers shall be the officers of such committee shall organize by the election of one (1) of its members as a chair and one (1) as vice-chair, one (1) a man and one (1) a woman, and a secretary and a treasurer, one (1) a man and one (1) a woman, who may or may not be members of the committee.
-All legislative district committee officers must reside within the legislative district in which they serve.
+At the required organizational meeting, the Legislative District Committee shall organize by electing two of its members, a man and a woman, as chair and vice chair, and a man and a woman who may or may not be members of the committee as secretary and treasurer.
+All Legislative District Committee officers must reside within the legislative district in which they serve.